 Mission San Buenaventura

 Mission San Buenaventura is located right in the heart of Ventura, and it is one of the better-preserved missions.
-It’s said that almost 90% of the chapel is original.
+Supposedly almost 90% of the chapel is original.
 The mission is on Main St in downtown Ventura, and it is pretty small, especially compared to the previous two.
 I would say that you probably only need 30 minutes to see it.
-Even though it is small, it is still incredibly beautiful with well-manicured gardens and some fun artifacts.
+Even though it is small, it is still incredibly beautiful, with well-manicured gardens and some fun artifacts.

 - Time needed: 30 minutes